jklmjklmjklmjklm/stacks/README.md

 # Stacks
-Stacks made using AWS Cloud Development Kit
+AWS Cloud Development Kit Stack Templates

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+The `bin` contains AWS CDK App definitions
+The `lib` contains AWS CDK Stack definitions

+There are multiple apps that can be deployed.
+Be sure to set the correct app in the `cdk.json` file.

+## Issues
+1. Unable to use an ECS Task Definition from lookup in creating an ECS Service

 ## Useful commands